syncfusion-content/wpf-docs/wpf/SfTextBoxExt/Auto-Complete.md

 # AutoComplete

-AutoComplete functionality provides suggestions to the user while typing.
-There are several modes of suggestions.
-The suggested text can be appended to the original text or it can be displayed in a drop-down list so that user can choose from different options.
+The AutoComplete functionality provides several modes of suggestions to users while typing.
+The suggested text can be appended to the original text, or it can be displayed in a drop-down list so that the users can choose from different options.

-## AutoComplete Source
+## AutoComplete source

 The TextBoxExt control can be populated with a predefined list of items, which will assist the user while typing.
 Users can choose one item from the filtered list.